Aims and scope

 The full text of all articles is deposited in digital archives around the world to guarantee long-term digital preservation.
 You can also access all articles published by BioMed Central on SpringerLink.

-We are working closely with relevant indexing services including PubMed Central and Web of Science (Thomson Reuters) to ensure that articles published in Applied Cancer Research will be available in their databases when appropriate.
+We are working closely with relevant indexing services including PubMed Central and Web of Science (Clarivate Analytics) to ensure that articles published in Applied Cancer Research will be available in their databases when appropriate.

-Edited by José Vassallo, Applied Cancer Research is supported by an expert Editorial Board.
+Edited by José Vassallo, a decision will be reached based on these reports, supported by an expert Editorial Board.

 Authors will be able to check the progress of their manuscript at any time by logging into the journal's submission system.

 All manuscripts submitted to Applied Cancer Research should adhere to BioMed Central's editorial policies.